coopdevs/lazona_connector/README.md

 # La Zona connector

-This Django app aims to integrate Lazona's woocommerce site to Koiki's API, its delivery and distribution provider.
+This Django app aims to integrate Lazona's Woocommerce site to Koiki's API, its delivery and distribution provider.

 ## Requirements